jessicafu232/BWSI-team2/README.md

 `--config`, `-c`
 * Location of a config file (i.e. `../marathon_0_config.json`)
+  * Also can be used when running the master.py

 `--mode`, `-em`
 * Whether or not the file is run through the emulator.